corndel-swe/js-framerate-woodde-ubs/CONTRIBUTING.md

 It is recommended you spend a bit of time studying the codebase, in particular the `models` folder, so you have an idea of how the backend works.

+There aren't many user stories but there are plenty of stretch goals so make sure you have a go if you get through the main tasks!

 ## Day 1

 - As a user I can visit `/` to view a list of all movies in the database, so